-So, here we expect that at this point we expect the current to be a dc and around here, we expect the current to be spiky peaky current and here in the into the capacitor we expect the current to have gone down by the load current value something like that.
-Anyway we will discuss the current wave shape in more detail in the slides to come, but this is generally the idea that I want to convey that this is a current which is having a average value plus an ac component the average value part goes into the load resistor and the ac component part the 1 which does not have ac average value 0 average value flows through the capacitor must know that in the steady state the capacitor can handle only a pure ac current that there should not be an average value otherwise there will be charge build up.
+So, here we expect that at this point; we expect the current to be a D C and around here, we expect the current to be spiky peaky current and here in the through the capacitor, we expect the current to have gone down by the load current value something like that.
+Anyway, we will discuss this current wave shape in more detail and the slides to come.
+But this is generally the idea that I want to convey that this is a current which is having an average value plus an AC component.

-So, under steady state the 0 average part of the current or the only the ac component flows through the capacitor.
-So, that it is the action of the filter.
+The average value part goes into the load resistor and the AC component part, the one which does not AC average value 0 average value flows through the capacitor.
+Must note that in the steady state, the capacitor can handle only a pure AC current that they should not be an average value; otherwise there will be charge buildup ok.
+So, under steady state the 0 average part of the current or the only the AC component flows through the capacitor.
+So, that is the action on the filter.

-Now let us see the wave form in detail before that let us name the parts.
-So, the current that is coming out of the rectifier we will call it as I the current that goes through the capacitor as Ic the current that flows into the load r, not as I naught.
-Let us have this template this is the sine wave shape of each rectified half.
-So, this is the positive half of the input source this is the negative half of the input source rectified and placed in this fashion the uni direct load fashion.
+So, now let us see the waveforms in detail before that let us name the parts.
+So, the current that is coming out of the rectifier, you will call it as i.
+The current that goes through the capacitor as i c, the current that flows into the load R naught has i naught.
+Let us have this template.
+This is the sine wave shape of each rectified half.
+So, this is a positive half of the input source.

-Let us start from this point this peak point as a reference and then, we will come back to it and extend it and let us say it is in the steady state which means that there is some charge accumulated in the capacitance.
-So, if I say it is we are starting at this point the voltage or the capacitance will also be of this value Vm value.
-So, at this point the capacitor is discharging through the load with some time constant.
-So, there is the discharge part of the capacitance; whereas, the input wave length is following this path.
-So, if you look at the diodes in the full bridge the node voltage here is higher and the voltage on input side is lower and all the diodes are reversed biased and off.
+This is the negative of the input source rectified and placed in this fashion, the unidirectional fashion.
+Let us start from this point to speak point as a reference and then we will come back to it and extend it and let us say it is in a steady state which means that there is some charge accumulated in the capacitance.
+So, if I say it is we are starting at this point, the chart, the voltage at the capacitance will also be of this value V in value.

-So, during this part and up to this part you do not see any diode conducting because of they are reversed biased and the capacitor portion is isolated from the input portion.
-So, the capacitor is discharging on it is own till it reaches at this point when the input wave shape has taken a turn and it is rising up the moment the input rises beyond this the diodes conduct.
+So, at this point, the capacitor is discharging through the load with some time constant.
+So, this is the discharge part of the capacitance; whereas, the input wave shape is following this path.
+So, if you look at the diodes in the full bridge the load voltage here is higher and the voltage on the input side is lower and all the diodes are reverse biased and off.
+So, during this part and up to this part you do not see any diode conducting because are there reverse biased and the capacitor portion is isolated from the input proportion.
+So, capacitor is discharging on its own.
+Till it reaches at this point, when the input wave shape has taken at and it is rising up the moment the input rises beyond this, the diodes conduct.